Microsoft

 Microsoft wants Cortana to be more intelligent about offering helpMicrosoft

-Google Assistant performs in a similar way when you ask about flight prices; once it has answered your question, it will ask if you'd like to be emailed when the price for that route changes.
+Google Assistant performs similarly when you ask about flight prices; once it has answered your question, it will ask if you'd like to be emailed when the price for that route changes.

 But it's still early days for Cortana's ability to better understand what you'd like from her — and what you'd like to do next.
 Kristina Behr, a planning program manager from Microsoft's AI and research group, said: "We are still kind of scratching the surface on what this looks like."

 Meanwhile, Microsoft is working on a way for its Bing search engine to show you results from varying viewpoints.
-Using artificial intelligence, the system will kick into action when you search for information on a subjective topic.
+The system will kick into action using artificial intelligence when you search for information on a subjective topic.

 Making search results balanced and objective